-Over the course of two days, we covered a lot of concerns across the industry – analyzing who was doing things right , and who was doing things wrong.
+Over the course of two days, we covered a lot of concerns across the industry – analyzing who was doing things right and how/why others were making mistakes.

 Inevitably, the conversation sidetracked to the Apple Ecosystem, which had just announced Subscriptions and their eBooks plan — consequently being their new competitor.

-One of the other 30 or so people in attendance, was Jeffrey Zucker from NBC who went into his famed digital pennies vs. analog dollars diatribe.
+One of the other 30 or so people in attendance was Jeffrey Zucker from NBC, who went into his then-famous “digital pennies vs. analog dollars” diatribe.
 He made a compelling, intelligent, and honest argument that captivated the minds and attention of the entire room.
 Well, most of the room.

-I vehemently disagreed and quickly spoke up to grab control of the floor — “apologizing” from breaking with the conventional view of this subject, and asking people to look at the situation from another point of view.
-Yes, it’s true that Apple standardized prices for digital downloads and set the pricing on their terms.
-Yet, it’s true that Apple allowed for records to be purchased “in part” and not as a whole, and yes to a lot of other things.
+I vehemently disagreed with all his points and quickly spoke up to grab the attention of the floor… “apologizing” from breaking with the conventional view of this subject, and asking people to look at the situation from another point of view.
+Yes, it was true as Zucker stated that Apple standardized prices for digital downloads and set the pricing on their terms – not the producer’s.
+Yet, it was true that Apple allowed for records to be purchased “in part” and not as a whole – shifting purchase patters, and yes to a lot of other things.

 And yes – Jeffrey Zucker didn’t say anything that was “wrong” – everything he said was right.
-But simply put, Mr. Zucker and other delegates were only looking at portion of the scenario in play — and the prevailing wisdom in the room was way off the mark… by miles.
+But it was analyzed from the wrong perspective.
+Simply put, Zucker and most of the other delegates were only looking at portion of the scenario and the various mechanics at play.
+The prevailing wisdom in the room was way off the mark… by miles.

-Apple didn’t gain dominance in online music because of their pricing system or undercutting retailers — which everyone believed.
-Plain and simple, Apple took control of the market because they made it easier and faster for someone to legally buy music than to steal it.
-When they first launched — and still today — it takes under a minute for someone to find and buy an album or a single in the iTunes store.
-Let me repeat that – under a minute.
-Apple’s servers were relatively fast at the start as well, and the entire album could be downloaded within an hour.
+Apple didn’t gain dominance in online music because of their pricing system or undercutting retailers – which everyone believed.
+Plain and simple, Apple took control of the market because they made it fundamentally easier and faster for someone to legally buy music than to steal it.
+When they first launched (and still in 2012) it takes under a minute for someone to find and buy an Album or Single in the iTunes store.
+Let me stress that – discovery, purchase and delivery takes under a minute.
+Apple’s servers were relatively fast at the start as well – an entire album could be downloaded within an hour.

-In contrast, to legally purchase a record in the store would take at least two hours — and at the time they first launched, encoding an album to work on an MP3 player would take another hour.
-To download a record at that time would be even longer: services like Napster (then already dead) could take a day to download; torrent systems could take a day; while file upload sites were generally faster, they suffered from another issue that torrentz and other options did as well — mislabeled and misdirected files.
+In contrast, to legally purchase an album in the store would take at least two hours – and at the time they first launched, encoding an album to work on an MP3 player would take another hour.
+To download a record at that time would be even longer: services like Napster (already dead by the iTunes launch) could take a day to download; torrent systems could take a day; while file upload sites were generally faster, they suffered from another issue that torrents and other options did as well – mislabeled and misdirected files.

-Quite possibly the only smart thing the Media Industry has ever done to curb piracy is , what I call, the “I Am Spartacus” method — wherein “crap” files are mislabeled to look like Top 40 hits.
-As an example, in expectation of a new Jay-Z record, internet filesharing sites are flooded with uploads that bear the name of the record , but contain white noise, another record, or an endless barrage of insults ( ok, maybe not the last one… but they should ).
+Possibly the only smart thing the Media Industry has ever done to curb piracy is what I call the “I Am Spartacus” method — wherein “crap” files are mislabeled to look like Top 40 hits.
+For example: in expectation of a new Jay-Z record, internet filesharing sites are flooded with uploads that bear the name of the record… but contain white noise, another record, or an endless barrage of insults (ok, maybe not the last one… but they should).

-I pretty much shut the room up at that point, and began a diatribe of my own – which I’ll continue here…
+I pretty much shut the room up at that point, and began a diatribe of my own – which I’ll repeat and continue here…